paulhilliar/micronaut-graalnative-docker/README.md

 Answer is to build the native image within Docker.

 The issue with that is that a basic Docker image build will be 1.3GB, so the final piece is to make a multi stage Docker build where the built native image binary is wrapped in a smaller base image.
-Thus reducing the image size from 1.3GB to 300MB (I'd still like to make this smaller but need to find a different base image that works with native images)
+Thus reducing the image size from 1.3 GB to 72.6 MB

 ## Building:
-* Build the shaded jar using Maven
+* Build the shaded jar using Maven (`mvn clean install`)
-* Run build-native-image-docker.sh to build the GraalVM native image
+* Run `build-native-image-docker.sh` to build the GraalVM native image

 Output will be a docker image.
 You can see the size of the built image using